John Brownlie: Coaching career

 In 1988 Brownlie gained his first managerial appointment at Cowdenbeath and won promotion from the Scottish Second Division before his departure in 1992.

-He subsequently joined Clyde, where he worked as assistant manager under Alex Smith, before managing East Stirlingshire from 1997 until 1998.
+He subsequently joined Clyde, where he worked as assistant manager under Alex Smith.
+Just after Christmas in 1993, Brownlie was offered the chance to succeed Donald Park as Meadowbank Thistle manager.
+He signed a two-year deal but resigned after managing only five matches, having achieved a promotion at work which involved working on Saturdays.

+Brownlie later managed East Stirlingshire from 1997 until 1998.

 After a spell running the youth teams at Raith Rovers, Brownlie managed Arbroath between 2000 and 2003 where he led the club to promotion from the Scottish Second Division and kept them in the Scottish First Division for two seasons.

 He later returned to East Stirlingshire as a coach, taking temporary charge of the first team in 2008 after the resignation of Gordon Wylde.

 Brownlie was appointed manager of Berwick Rangers in May 2019 ahead of a relegation play-off, which they lost to Cove Rangers.
 He was replaced by Ian Little as Berwick manager after they were relegated to the Lowland League.

 Brownlie rejoined East Stirlingshire as a coach in July 2020, and later stepped up to become assistant manager of the club after Andy Rodgers left on 4 January 2021.